Rabbit1010/Algorithm-Notes/README.md

 # Algorithm-Notes
-My notes on some algorithms. (for study purpose)
+Notes to quickly remember some of the important algorithms.